DisDoh/GodotBluetooth/README.md

 ![Godot Bluetooth](/_img_/layouts.png?raw=true "Native and Custom Layouts")

-**Note: The example is here just to show how it should work but actually the master branch of this fork is using godot 2.1.6 for his example**
+**Note: The example is here just to show how it should work but actually the master branch of this fork is using godot 2.1.6 for his example and there is some change to the use of the plugin you should refer to this README**